design-tokens/community-group/README.md

 - [Zeroheight](https://www.zeroheight.com)
 - ex-contributors to [Theo](https://github.com/salesforce-ux/theo) (by Salesforce)

-We are currently reaching out to various design software vendors to get a representative from each one on the working group.
+We are currently reaching out to various design software vendors to get a representative from each one on the community group.

 ---